Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Payment for Unused Sick Leave

-Faculty members hired after May 6, 2011 will not be paid for any unused sick leave.
-A faculty member hired by the University on or before May 6, 2011, and separates from employment because of retirement for reasons other than disability, termination, or death, and has completed 10 or more years of University and/or state service, is compensated at his or her current regular hourly rate of pay for one-eighth of all unused sick leave accrued prior to Oct.
+A faculty member hired on or before May 6, 2011, with continuous employment, who separates from the University, is compensated at their current regular hourly rate of pay for one-eighth of all unused sick leave accrued before Oct.
 1, 1973, plus one-fourth of all unused sick leave accrued on or after Oct.
 1, 1973, provided that one-fourth of the unused sick leave since 1973 does not exceed 480 hours.
 Leave payouts are not made to faculty members who have been found guilty or have admitted to being guilty of committing, aiding, or abetting any embezzlement, theft, or bribery in connection with state government, or have been found guilty by a court of competent jurisdiction of having violated any State law against or prohibiting strikes by public faculty members, or have been dismissed for cause pursuant to the provisions of Section 110.122, Florida Statutes.

-Upon layoff, a faculty member with 10 or more years of state service is paid for unused sick leave as described in the above paragraph, unless the faculty member requests in writing that unused sick leave be retained pending re-employment.
-For faculty members who are re-employed by the University within 12 calendar months following layoff, all unused sick leave is restored to the faculty member, provided he or she requests such action in writing and repays the full amount of any lump sum leave payments received at the time of layoff.
-Faculty members who are not re-employed within 12 calendar months following layoff are paid for sick leave in accordance with Section 110.122, Florida Statutes.
+Upon layoff, a faculty member may request in writing that unused sick leave be retained pending re-employment.
+For faculty members who are re-employed by the University within 12 calendar months following a layoff, all unused sick leave is restored to the faculty member, provided they request such action in writing and repay the full amount of any lump sum leave payments received at the time of layoff.

 Sick Leave Pool

 Eligible faculty members may participate in the sick leave pool administered by the Office of Human Resources.
-Additional information may be located at:http://www.hr.fsu.edu/index.cfm?page=FacultyStaff_BenAndPerks_SickLeavePool or by calling (850) 644-1978.

-Family Medical Leave (FML)
+Family Medical Leave (FMLA)

-The University administers Family and Medical Leave (FML) procedures for eligible employees in accordance with the Family and Medical Leave Act of 1993, University Regulations, and applicable collective bargaining agreements.
-All employees are eligible for FML, including Other Personal Services (OPS) employees, so long as they have worked at least 12 months (these need not have been consecutive) and worked at least 1,250 hours in the 12 months prior to the leave.
+The Office of Human Resources administers Family and Medical Leave procedures for eligible employees in accordance with the Family and Medical Leave Act (FMLA) of 1993, University Regulations, and applicable collective bargaining agreements.

 Job-Related Illness or Injury

-If, as a result of the job-related injury, the faculty member is unable to resume work at the end of the period provided in the above paragraph:
+If, as a result of the job-related injury, the faculty member is unable to resume work at the end of the period as provided in the above paragraph:

 • The faculty member may elect to use accrued leave in an amount necessary to receive salary that will increase the Workers’ Compensation payments to the total salary being received prior to the occurrence of the disability.
 In no case shall the faculty member’s salary and Workers’ Compensation benefits exceed the amount of the faculty member’s regular salary payments; or